We seek to ensure the delivery of aid is efficient, effective, and is accountable to the people it serves.

 To date, over 60 organisations are covered by HQAI's services.

-Their diversity in terms of sizes (1 to 150 country programmes), types (UN agency, group, national, international) and mandates (humanitarian, development, advocacy) demonstrates the flexibilityof the CHS as a standard, and of HQAI's methods to measure its application.
+Their diversity in terms of sizes (1 to 150 country programmes), types (UN agency, groups, networks, national, international) and mandates (humanitarian, development, advocacy) demonstrates the adaptabilityof the CHS as a standard, and of HQAI's methods to measure its application.